palmdrop/hypervivid/src/nodes/manifesto/document.svelte.md

 # Unfinished manifesto
 > always a work in progress, like the rest of this place

 Internet culture has evolved to a point where expressions of hope and sincerity feel nothing but cringe.
 We interact at an extreme velocity, but everything is detached.
 Our collective dreams are of liminal horror.
-A shift is needed.
+We need a cultural shift.

 As an infrastructure that is still fundamentally decentralized, the web has latent potential for enabling cultural and economical change.
 But we need to break from the internet of platforms: the small subset of the internet that is exclusively controlled by huge media conglomerates -- an internet that is streamlined, formulaic, and predictable, where every space is a market, every interaction a performance, and everything we create reduced to "content".